Everyone

 • Use effective processes for setting performance expectations, having regular performance conversations, providing employee updates about what is going on, and dealing with things like change and performance issues.

-• Develop and maintain processes to address and investigate complaints about things like bullying, discrimination or sexual harassment.
+• Develop and maintain processes to address and investigate complaints about things like bullying, or sexual harassment.

 Preventing bullying, harassment and discrimination